 Permanent life insurance coverage is a contentious issue for some as the cost of insurance goes up if the policy has to inevitably pay out.

-It also includes a cash accumulation component called the policy’s cash value.
-This policy acts both as an investment tool and a way to leave a financial lifeline for your family after you die.
+Permanent life insurance also includes a cash accumulation component called the policy’s cash value.
+This policy acts both as an investment tool and a way to legate a financial lifeline for your loved ones after you die.

 Furthermore, permanent life insurance might not be a good fit for some, because of its high cost.
 In this article you will find out if permanent life insurance is the best option for you.

 As the name suggests, permanent life insurance lasts for your entire life.
 Permanent insurance doesn’t have an expiry date, unlike a term life insurance policy.

 This makes permanent life insurance costs higher than that of term life insurance.

 It has two important components — the death benefit and cash value.
 The policy's death benefit is a fixed amount paid out to your beneficiaries when you pass.

 Apart from the guaranteed death benefit, it accumulates cash value over time, which grows on a tax-deferred basis.
 You can withdraw from or borrow against your policy’s cash value anytime and for any reason.